boaworm/homebridge-tesla-gateway/README.md

 # homebridge-tesla-gateway Plugin

-This [Homebridge](https://github.com/nfarina/homebridge) plugin can be used to display various Tesla Gateway data points, as long as it is exposed as a numeric REST endpoint, api into HomeKit.
+This [Homebridge](https://github.com/nfarina/homebridge) plugin can be used to display various Tesla Gateway data points in HomeKit.
 It treats the Gateway as a Battery.
-BatteryLevel = Total charge in connected Powerwall ChargingState = Is it pulling from the grid or not (1=Grid online.
+BatteryLevel = Total charge in connected Powerwalls combined ChargingState = Is it pulling from the grid or not (1=Grid online.
 0=Grid OFFLINE)

-This plugin does not actually connect to the Tesla Gateway.
-It simply asks a tiny proxy server, which returns the status as a simple string.

-1,100 would represent grid online, 100% charge

-0,30 would represent grid offline, 30% charge

-Future versons of this plugin may very well login directly to the gateway, but for now i am using the tesla_powerwall python lib along with Flask to run a small service.
+This plugin authenticates and connects directly to the LAN interface of the Gateway, using the "customer/<password>" setup.

-Please note that this is heavily inspired by two projects:
+Please note that this is inspired by two projects:

 dhop90's [esp8266](https://github.com/dhop90/homebridge-http-esp8266-battery) battery stuff, and

 Supereg's [homebridge-http-temperature-sensor](https://github.com/Supereg/homebridge-http-temperature-sensor)

-Wwith some modifications
+With some modifications
 1) Generalizing it - making it specific to Tesla Gateway
-2) Future improvements...
+2) Authentication to Tesla Gateway API
+3) 30 minute token refresh (hardcoded for now)
+4) Reuse of token

+Future enhancements could be:
+1) More and improved error handling.
+If the token gets invalidated, the plugins will fail for the next 30-sh minutes.
+2) More sensor readings
+3) Graceful handling if connection is lost for some time (should we retain last values, set some default, ...)
+4) See if the "strictSSL" setting could be used to bypass the hardcoded SSL disabling

 ## Installation